 Calling your mom and asking for a ride was probably last thing you wanted to do as a buzzed teenager leaving a party.
 But even worse than seeing her station wagon pull up to your friend's house was the thought of calling her from your holding cell in the local police station.
 Mom was right about this one: It's way better to be safe than sorry.

-"Treat Others How You Want to Be Treated"
+28 people just voted on "Treat Others How You Want to Be Treated"

 It's the Golden Rule.
 If you didn't hear it quite like this, maybe it was something more along the lines of: "Be nice.
 You never know who could end up being your boss."
 Either way, Mom was right.
 You should be nice to just about everybody.

 This one is pretty self-explanatory.
 If you’re eating a bowl of cereal on your couch solely in the presence of your cat, by all means, chomp away!
 But no one else wants to see your half-chewed enchilada.
 If you’re trying to torture your sister or turn a first-date sour, by all means, open wide.
 Otherwise, have a little class and chew with your mouth closed.